+Prerequisite: As announced.
 Topics vary, determined by the special interests and needs of students and the expertise of faculty.

+Prerequisite: As announced.
 Topics vary, determined by the special interests and needs of students and the expertise of faculty.

 THE CURRICULUM IN HEBREW